pyblish/pyblish-ftrack/README.md

 Also make sure both pyblish-base and the gui is available to import.

+By default pyblish-qml will be used for the GUI if available.
+You can change that by using the environment variable ```PYBLISH_GUI```.

 #### Usage

  Currently the Pyblish action is only available for tasks.
 You have two actions to choose from: ```Pyblish Browser``` and ```Pyblish```.